finbourne/lusid-sdk-java/sdk/docs/SearchApi.md

 oauth2.setAccessToken("YOUR ACCESS TOKEN");

 SearchApi apiInstance = new SearchApi();
-Object request = null; // Object | A valid Elasticsearch 5.x request
+String request = "request_example"; // String | A valid Elasticsearch 5.x request
 List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
 Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.